Rutland Osprey Project - Future Fund

-With your support we can continue to engage thousands of people in the local community and beyond
+Help us engage thousands of people in the local community and beyond

 Thousands of people across the world tune-in every year to the Manton Bay webcam to witness a unique insight into the lives of a very special pair of breeding ospreys.
 We also welcome thousands of visitors to Lyndon Visitor Centre, who come to learn about ospreys and see if they can catch a glimpse of one themselves.

-With your support we can continue to inspire people about ospreys and reach new audiences by:
+With your support, we can continue to inspire people about ospreys and reach new audiences by:

 - Ensuring the webcam is maintained, which costs over £2,000 a year